huchu501/Space_Battle/README.md

 : The game engine runs the main game loop when the player opens the game.

 ## Contribution
-Hussin Irfan & Jaeun (Eric) Sim from American River College CISP400 course
+Game created by Hussin Irfan & Jaeun (Eric) Sim.